NTIA/vqm/README.md

 Readmes on how to use each metric are available under the name `<name>_pc_readme.pdf`.

 Note that this distribution does not include the MATLAB Runtime, which must first be installed before running any of the compiled versions of these metrics.
 The runtime can be installed using `MCRInstaller.exe`, located [here](https://www.mathworks.com/products/compiler/matlab-runtime.html).
 Be aware that the compiled versions of the metrics were compiled in MATLAB R2013b (8.2).
-Future versions of MATLAB may cause the code not to run.
+The code may not perform as expected in other versions.
 This issue applies to both the compiled code and the source code.

 ## Usage